 - An average number of hours that you would usually work is somewhere between 12-14 hours.

-- As an analyst, you would accompany your directors and managers for lunch and discuss work with them.
+- As a structured finance analyst, you would accompany your directors and managers for lunch and discuss work with them.

 - However, this does not mean they would dither from giving you a pile of work on Friday evening which is due on Monday! 😀

-- The exit opportunities may not be as glamorous as in the case of investment banking at times.
+- The exit opportunities from structured finance job may not be as glamorous as in the case of investment banking at times.
 You could get to work in a company with a finance role to help them raise funds for their business using securitized products.

 - Also, you can work for insurance companies and asset management firms that invest in structured notes.

 - For investment bankers getting a switch in private equity could be an option but here the chances are low unless you have such expertise or prior experience of working in those sectors or deals.